Ruyton Girls' School: House system

 As with most Australian schools, Ruyton utilises a house system.
-Girls from Prep to Year 12 are divided into four houses, each named after a former Principal of Ruyton - Anderson (Red), Bromby (Navy), Daniell (Sky Blue), and Lascelles (White).
+Girls from Prep to Year 12 are divided into four houses, each named after a former Principal of Ruyton – Anderson (red), Bromby (navy), Daniell (sky blue), and Lascelles (white).

 The houses are primarily sporting houses, competing annually in athletics, swimming and cross-country carnivals.
 They are also involved in inter-house debating and performing arts (PAHF) festivals.

 Associated schools

 Ruyton's brother school is Trinity Grammar in Kew.
 At VCE level, they conduct co-educational classes.
 Girls also may go to Trinity for classes and vice versa.
-From years 9-12 students from both schools are able to take part in the senior musical.
+From years 9–12 students from both schools are able to take part in the senior musical.
 Middle school plays are also held in conjunction with Scotch College.

-Alumni
+Notable alumni

-Alumni of Ruyton Girls' School are known as Old Girls or Old Ruytonians, and may elect to join the school's alumni association, the Old Ruytonians' Association (ORA).
+Alumnae of Ruyton Girls' School are known as Old Girls or Old Ruytonians, and may elect to join the school's alumnae association, the Old Ruytonians' Association (ORA).
 The Association was founded in 1908, as a way of keeping former students in contact with each other and the School, through social and sporting activities.
 The current membership of the ORA exceeds 1,300.